DARSHANR007/DARSHANR007/README.md

 <br clear="both">

-<h2 align="center">"Hey there, 👋Darshan here, an Android developer passionate about machine learning.
+<h2 align="center">"Hey there, 👋Darshan here, an Android developer and  passionate about machine learning.
 An enduring love for bits, bytes, and bug fixes."</h2>

 ###